-As new measures are introduced across the country in a bid to kerb the rate of infection, maintaining business operations safely is still of paramount importance.
+As the country prepares to ease the lockdown and reopen the businesses on our high streets, maintaining business operations safely is still of paramount importance.
 In this article from The Retail Mutual, we look at the different aspects of a return to work for employees, in particular, what employers should do if members of staff cannot return to work due to coronavirus:

 - What to do if a member of staff develops coronavirus symptoms

 - Supporting staff who need to self-isolate

 - What is the Statutory Sick Pay Rebate Scheme?

 - What should you do as an employer if an employee needs time off work to look after someone?

 - What is the NHS Test and Trace system?

 - What is the role of employers in the NHS Test and Trace system?